muhib116/wp-wooEasyLife/README.md

 2. **Bulk Submit**: Send orders to couriers in batches
 3. **Track Status**: Monitor delivery status automatically
 4. **Handle Returns**: Process returned orders efficiently
+5. **Edit Consignment ID**: Double-click the consignment ID to edit inline
+   - Press **Enter** or click outside to save
+   - Press **Escape** to cancel editing
+   - Hover over the field to see the edit indicator

 ### Custom Checkout Fields
 1. **Automatic Detection**: Custom fields are automatically detected and captured from checkout